US files 1st USMCA environment case on Mexico over porpoise

-MEXICO CITY (AP) — The U.S. Trade Representative’s Office filed the first environmental complaint against Mexico Thursday for failing to protect the critically endangered vaquita marina, the world’s smallest porpoise.
+MEXICO CITY — The U.S. Trade Representative’s Office filed the first environmental complaint against Mexico Thursday for failing to protect the critically endangered vaquita marina, the world’s smallest porpoise.

 The office said it had asked for “environment consultations” with Mexico, the first such case it has filed under the U.S.-Mexico-Canada free trade pact.
 Consultations are the first step in the dispute resolution process under the trade agreement, which entered into force in 2020.
 If not resolved, it could eventually lead to trade sanctions.